A Graph-Based Reinforcement Learning Approach with Frontier Potential Based Reward for Safe Cluttered Environment Exploration: Simulation

+The policy trained with the parameters in Table \ref{tab_parameters} is evaluated in 1000 test environments with randomly placed non-traversable regions and agent starting positions.
+The framework, consisting of an RL-based greedy exploration policy and a safety filter, is executed for 2500 time steps to assess its robustness across different environment configurations.
+Figure \ref{fig:nom}-(b) shows the average map coverage over agent steps during exploration for our proposed method and the benchmark approaches implemented by \cite{9812344}.
+Specifically, the cost-based method selects the nearest frontier to minimize travel distance, while the MMPF approach employs potential fields to guide the robot smoothly toward informative frontiers and reduce redundant motion.
+The original implementations have been used, except that the LiDAR range has been adjusted to match the value reported in Table \ref{tab_parameters}.
+Considering the proposed approach, the results show a steady increase in coverage, reaching 80\% after 1000 steps and approximately 95\% after 2000 steps.
+This demonstrates the framework’s capability to achieve high exploration efficiency despite variations in environment configurations.
+While the methods implemented in \cite{9812344} achieve only 88\% and 78\% coverage, our approach continues to explore effectively, reaching nearly 97\% average map coverage.
+Additionally, Fig. \ref{fig:nom}-(c) presents the percentage of the number of steps in which the safety filter intervenes to avoid a collision over the total number of actions per simulation, showing that in 80\% of simulations, interventions occur in less than 15\% of steps, with an average intervention rate of around 10\%.
+This demonstrates that the policy effectively explores with minimal reliance on the safety filter.
+However, its utility is evident during execution, as it is occasionally activated when necessary.
 To further analyze robustness, the proposed approach is tested in environments with varying numbers of trees and different map sizes.
 In the first case, 1000 simulations are conducted, each running for 2500 steps, while in the second case, 100 simulations are executed for 10,000 steps.
 In particular, Fig. \ref{fig:rob}-(a) demonstrates the policy’s adaptability to different environment sizes.
 The agent successfully explores more than 80\% of the traversable area after approximately 2500 steps in maps 125\% larger than the nominal size and after 5000 steps in maps 300\% larger.
 Moreover, Fig. \ref{fig:rob}-(b) shows that while an increase in non-traversable regions slightly reduces map coverage considering the same number of agent steps, the policy still achieves over 80\% coverage even with a 67\% increase in the number of trees.
-The increased obstacle complexity is also reflected in Figure \ref{fig:rob}-(c), where the safety shield activates more frequently as the number of trees grows.
+The increased obstacle complexity is also reflected in Fig. \ref{fig:rob}-(c), where the safety filter activates more frequently as the number of trees grows.
 This highlights the necessity of the safety module in ensuring safe exploration.
 However, even in the most complex configurations, the policy maintains the intervention rate around 20\% of the total exploration steps.
 These results confirm the framework’s scalability and robustness in diverse exploration scenarios.